Speculating Around Speculative Singularity Roadblocks

 Fifth, … the research for reverse engineering the brain, the staggering cost and sheer size of the project will probably delay it into the middle of this century.
 And then making sense of all this data may take many more decades, pushing the final reverse engineering of the brain to late in this century.

-Lincoln: Progress in reverse engineering the human brain will probably match our experience with mapping the human genome: slow beginning to fast ending, as tools continue to improve exponentially.
-Because of the nature of exponentials, even if estimates of the complexity of the human brain are off by a few orders of magnitude, the additional amount of time required will be measured in decades -- not centuries or millennia.
+Progress in reverse engineering the human brain will probably match our experience with mapping the human genome.
+It will have a slow beginning and a fast ending, as tools continue to improve exponentially.
+Because of the nature of exponentials, even if estimates of the complexity of the human brain are off by a few orders of magnitude, the additional amount of time required will be measured in decades – not centuries or millennia.

-[Thanks for reading!
-You might also like “4 Reasons I Don’t Identify as a Singularitarian".]
+If you like these thoughts, you might also like “4 Reasons I Don’t Identify as a Singularitarian.”